manish0502/manish0502/README.md

 ## 🎯 About Me

-I've spent **5+ years making sure financial systems don't break when it matters most.**
+I've spent **5+ years making sure systems don't break when it matters most** — full stack development, event-driven backend architecture, and system design at enterprise scale.

-I build **event-driven backend infrastructure** for enterprise-scale automation — systems where correctness isn't optional and performance directly affects business outcomes.

 One of my contributions **improved processing performance by 40%** — that came from rethinking the architecture, not just optimizing code.

-I now design **multi-agent AI systems** — combining RAG pipelines, agentic orchestration, and LLM integration — and build them the same way I build distributed systems: with fault tolerance, idempotency, and correctness in mind, not as isolated scripts.
+I now design **multi-agent AI systems** — RAG pipelines, agentic orchestration, LLM integration — building them with the same rigor I apply to distributed systems: fault tolerance, idempotency, and correctness first, intelligence layered on top.

 <table>
 <tr>